IvanDeBoi/ivandeboi.github.io/README.md

 ## Talks, lectures, events
+- 4/12/24, How to Exploit Uncertainty in AI for XR development, >100 attendees
 - 22/10/24, Gauss is GOAT @Mathfest24, 100 attendees
 - 24/03/24, AI skeleton tracking fitness mirror, Flanders Technology and Innovation closing event, >1000 attendees
 - 23/01/2024, How to do more with uncertainty in AI, Applied Computer Science Conference Days, Karel de Grote Hogeschool, 100 attendees